 VALUATION OF LONG-LIVED ASSETS.
 We evaluate the recoverability of long-lived assets, including property, plant and equipment and franchises, for impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Such events or changes in circumstances could include such factors as changes in technological advances, fluctuations in the fair value of such assets or adverse changes in relationships with local franchise authorities.
-If a review indicates that the carrying value of such asset is reduced to its estimated fair value.
+If a review indicates that the carrying value of such asset is not recoverable, the carrying value of such asset is reduced to its estimated fair value.
 While we believe that our estimates of future cash flows are reasonable, different assumptions regarding such cash flows could materially affect our evaluations of asset recoverability.